ladroop/Stream-recorder-for-adult-cam-sites-that-do-not-support-or-use-standard-HLS/README.md

 If you don't specify a codec it will ofc use that codec.

-if specify a codec and also an audio codec , 'video/webm , vp8 opus' but you want to record a stream that got no audio track the recorder will never become active (and no errors or warnings).
+if you specify a codec and also an audio codec , 'video/webm , vp8 opus' but you want to record a stream that got no audio track the recorder will never become active (and no errors or warnings).

 so it's best to use no codec specification and just use 'video/webm'.